Luigian/Questions/README.md

 * `pip3 install -r requirements.txt` | Install this project’s dependency: nltk for natural language processing.

 ## Usage
-To parse a sentence:
+Inside of the `questions` directory:

-* `python3 questions.py corpus` | Accepts the sentence via a file.
+* `python3 questions.py corpus` | Accepts the corpus of documents via a directory, and the query via user input.

 ## Credits
 [*Luis Sanchez*][linkedin] 2020.